Darwen Old Wanderers F.C.: Winding up

-Despite the long run in the Lancashire Cup of 1887-88, the club started the 1888-89 season £4 in debt, and, with the closest local clubs now engaged in activities with the Football League or the Combination, the club was unable to arrange high-profile fixtures; the biggest match being just before Christmas, against Newton Heath, which the Old Wanderers lost 4-0.
+Despite the long run in the Lancashire Cup of 1887–88, the club started the 1888–89 season £4 in debt, and, with the closest local clubs now engaged in activities with the Football League or the Combination, the club was unable to arrange high-profile fixtures; the biggest match being just before Christmas, against Newton Heath, which the Old Wanderers lost 4–0.
 With qualifying rounds now brought in to the FA Cup, the Old Wanderers did not enter, and the club lost in the second round of the Lancashire Cup to Burnley Union Star.

 On 14 May 1889, at a meeting of the members of the club, the treasurer announced that there was now a positive balance of £4 5s 4.5d.
 However, after a long discussion, it was resolved that the club should cease to exist.

-The name was briefly revived for a junior club in 1891, but that club seems to have lasted little more than four months, losing in the Lancashire Junior Cup 8-3 to Bell's Temperance in the second round and vanishing from the scene after a 4-0 defeat to the Barrow club at the end of the year.
+The name was briefly revived for a junior club in 1891, but that club seems to have lasted little more than four months, losing in the Lancashire Junior Cup 8–3 to Bell's Temperance in the second round and vanishing from the scene after a 4–0 defeat to Barrow at the end of the year.

 Colours

-The club's colours were black and white "quarters", which was the term at the time for halved shirts.
+The club's colours were black and white "quarters", which was the term at the time for counterchanged halved shirts.

+Ground

+The club played at the Pot House ground, which had its own club house and facilities.

 Key players

 There were a number of players who stayed with the Old Wanderers from at least 1883 to the club's demise; the backs G. Moorhouse and R. Kirkham, Jonathan Pearson and captain J. W. Almond (who both played as forwards or half-backs), forward T. Chadwick, and winger J. Eccles.

+One of the club's earliest players was Tot Rostron, who went on to play for the England national football team.